 Once you pay off a credit card, put it aside.
 Lock it away and keep it open.
 Closing a credit card lowers the amount of available credit and decreases your credit score.

 7. Look for alternatives

-Two of the main alternative options are taking a personal loan from local credit unions and a home equity line of credit if you own house.
-A lot of times local credit unions and banks can give you much lower rate and will work with you to pay off your debt.
+Two of the main alternative options are taking a personal loan from local credit unions and a home equity line of credit if you own a house.
+A lot of times, local credit unions and banks can give you a much lower rate and will work with you to pay off your debt.

 Having a solid plan where you monitor your monthly income and expenses is the best path to financial independence and debt free life.
 Be responsible with your finances and stay on top of your credit cards and loans.
 Many times you can do it on your own or ask a friend or a family member for help.

 - Grow your retirement savings with the Thrift Savings Plan - August 6, 2020

 - The physician’ roadmap to secure and healthy retirement - July 31, 2020

 - Understanding Tail Risk and how to protect your investments - July 17, 2020